-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The High and Standard Options have no calendar year deductible.
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care.
+The High and Standard Options have no calendar year deductible.
 The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
-We added "after deductible" when the deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+We added "after deductible" when the deductible applies.
+Be sure to read Section 4.
+Your cost for covered services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.).
+YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay Surgical procedures Standard Option Basic Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Corrections of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Surgical treatment of morbid obesity (bariatric surgery).
-You must: be 18 years of age or older; and have either a Body Mass Index (BMI) of at least 40, or a BMI greater than 35 but less than 40 when one of the following severe or life threatening conditions is also present: diabetes, hypertension, hyperlipidemia, or obstructive sleep apnea with use of CPAP for at least two months immediately before surgery \$25 per primary care office visit for outpatient services \$45 per specialty care office visit for outpatient services Nothing for inpatient services 20% after deductible You will need to meet the above qualifications before your Plan provider will refer you to our bariatric surgery program.
-This program may refer you to other Plan providers to determine if you meet the additional criteria necessary for bariatric surgery, including nutritional, psychological, medical, and social readiness for surgery.
-Final approval for surgical treatment will be required from the Medical Mutual of Ohio designated physician.
-See Section 3, You need prior Plan approval for certain services, for more information.
+You pay Benefit Description Surgical procedures Standard Option Basic Option A comprehensive range of services, such as: 20% after deductible \$25 per primary care office visit for Operative procedures outpatient services · Treatment of fractures, including casting · Normal pre- and post-operative care by the surgeon \$45 per specialty care office visit for Corrections of amblyopia and strabismus outpatient services Endoscopy procedures Biopsy procedures Nothing for inpatient services Removal of tumors and cysts Surgical treatment of morbid obesity (bariatric surgery).
+You must: ٠ - be 18 years of age or older; and - have either a Body Mass Index (BMI) of at least 40, or a BMI greater than 35 but less than 40 when one of the following severe or life threatening conditions is also present: diabetes, hypertension, hyperlipidemia, or obstructive sleep apnea with use of CPAP for at least two months